XiRouz/lc_modpack/README.md

 ## Included mods
 1. LC_API
+2. BetterItemScan
-2. BetterStamina
+3. BetterStamina
-3. BoomBoxNoPower
+4. BoomBoxNoPower
-4. Compass
+5. Compass
-5. CustomBoomboxTracks
+6. CustomBoomboxTracks
-6. CustomTelevisionVideo
+7. CustomTelevisionVideo
-7. FlashlightToggle
+8. FlashlightToggle
+9. HealthMetrics
-8. ItemQuickSwitchMod
+10. ItemQuickSwitchMod
-9. LateCompany
+11. LateCompany
-10. LCBetterSaves
+12. LCBetterSaves
-11. LetMeLookDown
+13. LetMeLookDown
-12. LoudHornCustomizer
+14. LoudHornCustomizer
-13. MoreCompany
+15. MoreCompany
-14. MoreEmotes
+16. MoreEmotes
+17. MoreItems
-15. MoreSuits
+18. MoreSuits
-16. ObjectVolumeController
+19. ObjectVolumeController
-17. QuickRestart
+20. QuickRestart
-18. ShipLoot
+21. ShipLoot
-19. SkipToMultiplayerMenu
+22. SkipToMultiplayerMenu
+23. TooManySuits

 ## Emotes
-Emotes moved from keys 1 and 2 to F1, F2, F3
+Emotes moved from keys 1 and 2 to F1, F2, F3, etc

 ## Optional mods
 Some mods to use at your own risk and if needed.